-From virtual museum tours and National Geographic deep dives to online coding classes and reading apps, we've rounded up some of our favorite—and mostly completely FREE— online learning resources for kids this year.
+From museum tours and National Geographic deep dives to coding classes and reading apps, we've rounded up some of our favorite—and mostly completely FREE— online learning resources for kids.
 We've included options for preschoolers, elementary-age kids, middle school, and even high schoolers.

-Find more online classes, games, and resources in our Virtual and Online Guide for Families, or get hands-on with the boredom busters in our Stay-At-Home Kids Activities and Resources Guide.
+Find more online classes, games, and resources in our Virtual and Online Guide for Families, or after school learning is done, have hands-on fun with the boredom busters in our Kids Crafts and Activities Guide.

 PBS Learning Media features activities and video resources to help students.
 Photo courtesy of PBS Media

 These interactive lesson plans are curricular-aligned to meet standards from preschool all the way through high school.
 FREE

 Google Arts and Culture allows children to access world-renowned museums from home.
 You can tour the collections of more than 1,200 museums online through its catalog.
 Start with its top 10 virtual museum tour list, or just browse through the online catalog for top children's museums, or favorite periods or artist.
 Arts history hour, anyone?
 FREE

 Khan Academy is always free and provides high-quality content for kids (and adults) of all ages.
 Make sure to check out Khan Kids for the littlest of learners.
 FREE

 Since 2013, Code.org has been providing free online coding classes for students of all ages.
 Learn how to think like a programmer while completing online modules.
 FREE

 The K-12 education powerhouse that is Scholastic has you at-home learning needs covered with lessons for kids from pre-K through sixth grade and up.
 Kids can dive into topics like the future of zoos and life science.
 It's all divided by age and grade level.
 Requires small monthly fee.